2019 Women of Inspiration Award Recipients

 SureCall - President, CEO & Chief Disruption Officer

 Desiree has been an inspiration to me, personally and to so many other people over the years.
 She approaches culture and equality both in our workplace and beyond with a level of passion and enthusiasm that is absolutely contagious!
 Having won consecutive awards for over 25 years in everything from leadership to employee engagement and service excellence it is evident that her attitude garners results.
 She was named in the top 100 most powerful women in Canada 2016 & 2017 and won the Calgary Business Leaders award in 2018.
 Our company SureCall has doubled in size and revenue from 2017 – 2018 and is a recognized champion of culture and diversity.
-As a woman entrepreneur, she has served on several boards including being the first and still only female Canadian Regional Chair for Young Presidents Organization, a worldwide organization of CEO’s and Presidents.
-She is improving lives of women everywhere with her program - Hero Girls, which is a project she designed while at Harvard to foster gender equality and education for females in under-served communities.
-Hero Girls officially launched through HER International with its first group, on Oct 11th 2018 the day of the Girl.
+As a woman entrepreneur, she has served on several boards including being the first and still only female Canadian Regional Chair for Young Presidents Organization, a worldwide organization of CEO and Presidents.
+She is improving the lives of women everywhere with her program - Hero Girls, which is a project she designed while at Harvard to foster gender equality and education for females in under-served communities.
+Hero Girls officially launched through HER International with its first group, on Oct 11th, 2018 the day of the Girl.

 Paysafe - SVP, IT